Mitigating technology gaps' contribution to international income inequality (2025)

 It is well known that not every patentable invention will be patented.
 I demonstrate that there is also an intensive margin to the patenting decision: patent applicants can choose how much of an invention to include in any individual patent.
 I use the staggered enactment of the Uniform Trade Secrets Act across the United States to estimate the effect of strengthened protection of trade secrets on the number of patents and the number of independent claims in a patent.
 More effective secrecy protection impacts both variables negatively, but patents and claims do not necessarily react simultaneously.
 About a third of the total effect of the UTSA manifests itself in less disclosure per patent.

-By computing the text-similarity of claims in a patent, I produce a measure of each claim's marginal disclosure.
+By computing the text similarity of claims in a patent, I produce a measure of each claim's marginal disclosure.
 I then obtain evidence in support of a simple model of allocation of inventive components into patents.
 I suggest that the design of patents and the average marginal disclosure per patent claim affect how patentees will react to the weakened incentive to patent, i.e., whether they reduce patents or claims per patent.

 Finally, I illustrate how the endogeneity of patent claims can distort the measurement of innovation with patent data.
 I offer an explanation for the conflicting results of previous studies determining the effect of competition on innovation.
 Measuring innovation by the number of (sufficiently different) patent claims, I find an inverted-U-shaped relationship for US patentees, in line with the finding of Aghion et al. (2005) for UK patentees.